EivindStensrud/EchoPipe/Tutorial.md

 Flowchart of the EchoPipe's workflow.
 Each color represents a module of the workflow and the corresponding script.
 Light-yellow: EchoPipe – Reference template database creator.
 Yellow: EchoPipe – Database creation.
 Orange: EchoPipe – Database curation.
 Red: EchoPipe – Database completion.
 Illustration is made with InkScape.

 ## Preparation
 This tutorial assumes that the EchoPipe scripts is located in the RAWDIR, in this example the EchoPipe_Official/240927_PR2 path.
+After each program is finished, a recommended code line is presented to continue the workflow.

 ```
 RAWDIR=EchoPipe_Official/240927_PR2